RestComm/sip-servlets/sip-servlets-examples/diameter-event-charging/readme.txt

 To build run:
-You should first run "mvn clean install" on MOBICENTS_HOME/servers/diameter/core/ in order to install the Diameter Stack and Multiplexer.
+You should first run "mvn clean install" on MOBICENTS_HOME/servers/diameter/core/ in order to install the Diameter Stack and Multiplexer into JBoss.
 Then, you should do "mvn clean install" at this example location.

 To deploy: